mmarum/study-guide/python.md

 # SET
 `myset={3,1,2}`
   * Like a list but does not hold duplicate values and is unordered
-  * Can do union and intersection, difference
+  * Can do union and intersection, difference (membership testing)
 ```
     A = {0, 2, 4, 6, 8};
     B = {1, 2, 3, 4, 5};